-22. As previously reported, following an invitation by the Director-General to the Minister of Foreign Affairs and Expatriates of the Syrian Arab Republic, Mr Faisal Mekdad, to an in-person meeting, both parties have appointed officials in charge of the preparations.
-The Secretariat will keep the Council informed of further developments on this matter.

-- 23. In its aforementioned note verbale to the Secretariat dated 9 July 2021, the Syrian National Authority also reported the destruction in the attack on the CWPF of, inter alia, two chlorine cylinders related to the chemical weapons incident that took place in Douma, the Syrian Arab Republic, on 7 April 2018.
+- 19. As previously reported, following an invitation extended on 24 June 2021 by the Director-General to the Minister of Foreign Affairs and Expatriates of the Syrian Arab Republic, Mr Faisal Mekdad, to an in-person meeting, both parties have appointed officials in charge of the preparations.
+The Secretariat will keep the Council informed of further developments on this matter. - 20.
+On 23 February 2022, the Secretariat conducted a briefing for States Parties regarding the status of the Secretariat's mandated activities pertaining to the full elimination of the Syrian chemical weapons programme. - 21.
+In its aforementioned note verbale to the Secretariat dated 9 July 2021, the Syrian National Authority also reported the destruction in the attack on the CWPF of, inter alia, two chlorine cylinders related to the chemical weapons incident that took place in Douma, the Syrian Arab Republic, on 7 April 2018.
 In its aforementioned reply dated 15 July 2021, the Secretariat additionally requested the Syrian Arab Republic to, inter alia, provide all relevant information regarding the unauthorised movement of the two cylinders and any remains of their destruction.
 As at the date of this report, the Secretariat had not received a response to this request.
-The Secretariat will keep the Council informed of further developments in this matter. - 24.
+The Secretariat will keep the Council informed of further developments in this matter. - 22.
 The United Nations Office for Project Services (UNOPS) continues to provide support to the OPCW Mission in the Syrian Arab Republic in accordance with the Tripartite Agreement concluded between the OPCW, UNOPS, and the Syrian Arab Republic.
-This agreement facilitates the Secretariat's mandated activities in the Syrian Arab Republic pertaining to the full elimination of the Syrian chemical weapons programme, and to any subsequent decision or resolution of the relevant organs of the OPCW or the United Nations, as well as any bilateral agreements concluded between the OPCW and the Syrian Arab Republic. - 25.
-The current extension of the Tripartite Agreement is valid through 31 December 2021.
-On 27 October 2021, the Secretariat proposed to the Syrian Arab Republic to extend the agreement by nine months, as extensions of this duration are necessary for the Secretariat to plan and implement its deployments effectively.
-On 15 November 2021, the three parties held a videoconference in which they agreed to extend the agreement by six months as of 1 January 2022. - 26.
+This agreement facilitates the Secretariat's mandated activities in the Syrian Arab Republic pertaining to the full elimination of the Syrian chemical weapons programme, and to any subsequent decision or resolution of the relevant organs of the OPCW or the United Nations, as well as any bilateral agreements concluded between the OPCW and the Syrian Arab Republic.
+The current extension of the Tripartite Agreement remains in force up to and including 30 June 2022. - 23.
 As at the cut-off date of this report, one OPCW staff member was deployed as part of the OPCW Mission in the Syrian Arab Republic.